Bambo-Borris/i8080-emulator/emulation-assembler-notes/Task List.md

 - [ ] Add tracking allocator use

+## Previous Assembler Tasklist

+- [ ] Label extraction
+- [ ] Two pass parsing for assembler to handle labels
+- [ ] Begin refactoring code to be specific for the intel 8080

 ## To Do

-- [ ] Begin refactoring code to be specific for the intel 8080
-- [ ] Two pass parsing for assembler to handle labels
+- [ ] Remake assembler
-- [ ] Label extraction
 - [ ] CPU Single Step mode
 - [ ] Create basic CPU emulator that reads and executes binary file output